How to load modes from a FELiCS run and compute structural sensitivity

 After installing FELiCS you can start writing your first FELiCS script.

 This tutorial explains how to load previously computed resolvent or eigenmodes from disk using the FELiCS I/O module.
 The results were saved in the /Input directory.
-For more information about the initial computation of modal results, see how-to guide 3.
+For more information about the initial computation of modal results, see the how-to guide #3.

 1. Imports and configuration